nitesh1989/GeneExpressionDataAnalysis/affyData/markdown/02_diagnostics.md

 Access to data in the class
 ---------------------------

 Slots/elements contained in the two classes can be seen using:
+Both **AffyBatch** and **ExpressionSet** are classes which **EXTENDS** the functionality of an **Biobase::eSet**.
+When a class X **EXTENDS** another base class Y, it means that, you have all the basic functionality of the parent class, and X also adds some functionality of its own.
+This is very popular in object oriented programming, called Inheritance.

 __NOTE: SLOT NAMES USUALLY WORK AS ACCESSORS__

 ```r